 Hand wraps aren’t a necessity to actually train, but they are definitely a necessity for training safely.
+One of our most popular articles here on Fight Quality is about why you need to wear hand wraps.
 Every punch you throw creates sudden pressure on the 27 small bones that form the hand.
 All it takes is one bad punch and you can easily break something.
 To prevent this, fighters use hand wraps.
 Hand wraps are rolls of fabric wrapped around the hand to form a protective shock absorbing layer.
 They support the hand in a way boxing gloves can’t, making sure that there is no accidental movement in the wrist or hand.

 You can find our hand wrap reviews in the Accessories section, where we’ve compared hand wraps from a range of brands.

 When training Muay Thai, it’s important to remember that kicks and knees are a large part of the training, so it’s important that you wear shorts which fit well but still have the flexibility to move however your body does.

 Traditionally, Thai boxers have their own style of shorts.
 While some of the designs can seem a little over-the-top to beginners, they are designed to be short so that they don’t get in the way at all.
 They’re often made of Satin as well, which makes them comfortable to wear even for long periods of time.

 We’ve reviewed a range of Thai shorts in our Clothing Reviews section.